transcendingdigital/MFDetroit2013_HTML5_EmailKiosk/README.md

 A device independent html5 kiosk for emailing user photos taken in an exhibit space.
 Integrates with Drupal 7 or a local web server.
 Most development on this project has been tested under ios5, ios6, Firefox, IE, and Chrome.
 This is a reactive application, so it resizes itself to fit the screen area available on the device.

+##### Motivation
+In an age of social media and smart phones, as professionals in the museum and visitor center industry it is important to keep an ever vigilant eye on accessibility for all visitors.
+The one unencumbered technology that pretty much everyone has access to from grandma to foreign dignitaries is E-mail.
+Although in this experience, the kiosk e-mails personal photos; it can easily be adapted to e-mail other interpretive content.

+Why open source this project?
+It is the right thing to do for this venue.
+We hope that institutions and individuals can dig in, tailor the project to meet their needs, and have fun learning the technology.

 UI Screen Shots
 --------------------------------------------------
 ![The attract UI on an iPad](https://github.com/transcendingdigital/MFDetroit2013_HTML5_EmailKiosk/raw/master/githubImages/MFDetHtml5App2.PNG "The attract UI on an ipad1")